galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 time_estimation: 2H
 key_points:
   - Clustering single-cell RNA-seq data is often noisy
+  - RaceID can be used to cluster cells based on the their gene expression profiles
-  - Understanding the heirarchal relationships between clusters provides an understanding of cell development
+  - StemID describes a heirarchal relationship between clusters to find multipotent progenitor stem cells to provide an understanding of cell development
+  - FateID predicts the potential lineages that cells within specific clusters are inclined towards
 contributors:
   - mtekman